nmarsollier/viaduct/docs/content/docs/service_engineers/observability/error_handling.md

 does not affect error reporting to clients or handling within the Viaduct engine.

-For instance, if you wanted to emit exceptions to [Sentry](https://sentry.io/welcome/), you could implement the interface like this:
+For instance, if you wanted to emit exceptions to <a href="https://sentry.io/welcome/" target="_blank" rel="noopener noreferrer">Sentry</a>, you could implement the interface like this:

 ```kotlin
 import graphql.schema.DataFetchingEnvironment